-The sentences from the sequence (T) and our assumptions alone imply that for every explicitly given integer m > n, at some future day, a computer will be able to confirm in 1 second or less that $(n, m] \cap X = \emptyset$.
+The sentences from the sequence (T) and our assumption imply that for every integer m > n computed by a known algorithm, at some future day, a computer will be able to confirm in 1 second or less that $(n, m] \cap X = \emptyset$ .
 Thus, at some future day, numerical evidence will support the conjecture that the set X is finite, contrary to the conjecture in condition (1).